scalecube/scalecube-js/packages/transport-browser/README.md

 # transport-browser

-RSocket Transport provider implementation for running on browser
+This package serves as RSocket Transport provider for running on browser